tgecho/esimmler.com/src/content/blog/2023/adding-constraints-to-canrun.md

 ---
 title: "Adding constraints to Canrun"
 date: "2023-01-24"
+summary: "In basic μKanren, values interact through unification.
+While impressive results can be achieved with a bit of creativity (see: math with Peano numbers), I wanted something more direct, understandable and arbitrarily powerful.
+I like my toys to have at least a veneer of practicality."
 ---

 _Be sure to read [Building Canrun: A statically typed logic programming library for Rust](/building-canrun-part-1) to put this article in context.
 Also see my [update post with more recent API/implementation notes](/simplifying-a-toy-logic-programming-library)._